changhuali/Blog/README.md

 ## background
 1. Too many things about my self to record
 2. No place to practice front end technologies
+4. Want to build a app which looks like a bookcase
-3. ...
+4. ...

-## app function
-1. Could note some dairly thing
-2. Could post practical code with demo

 ## technology stack
 ***vue+vuex+vue-router+typescript+webpack+babel***